 Pregnant and breastfeeding women can benefit so much from this supplement as it helps treat digestive disorders, increase energy, strengthen the immune system, and reduce the risk of premature birth.

 Probiotics are a class of bacteria that are classified as “good bacteria.”
 Our bodies need both good and bad bacteria to balance out our delicate internal ecosystems.
 Probiotics are live bacterial supplements that are in the system to combat and prevent issues related to the dietary tract.
-These good bacteria also take out the bad bacteria in the body, in order to promote gut health and wellness in the digestive tract.
+These good bacteria also take out the bad bacteria in the body, to promote the baby’s gut health support and wellness in the digestive tract.
 Your digestive health, and that of your baby, are highly important to maintaining good overall well-being.

 These healthy bacteria come in different names.
-You might’ve heard of lactobacillus acidophilus, or others.
+You might’ve heard of lactobacillus acidophilus or others.
 Lactobacillus acidophilus is a great one for keeping the intestinal tract healthy by helping the body to produce lactic acid.
 Good Probiotics are there to help clean up the system, with minimal possible side effects.
-They can help with gas bloating, and other digestive issues.
+They can help with gas bloating and other digestive issues.

 Probiotics do naturally replace the bad bacteria in the body.
 Bad bacteria is the cause of digestive issues including diarrhea and intestinal problems, but also can be a problem for some women because they might not absorb as many of the good nutrients as they should.
-Bad bacteria also can cause inflammation in the stomach lining, leading to other conditions.
-But, by providing healthy bacteria for the body, it can help reduce the bad bacteria, and help to eliminate bad bacteria from affecting the body as much as it does.
+Bad bacteria also can cause inflammation in the stomach lining, and mastitis leading to other conditions.
+But, by providing healthy bacteria for the body, it can help reduce the bad bacteria and help to eliminate bad bacteria from affecting the body as much as it does.

 Immune System Support And Probiotics

 All of our bodies are unique.
 We have plenty of bacteria in there, both of which offer immune support, and also may harm you.
-The key is to get a good balance of the different good bacteria so you can maintain good health.
+The key is to get a good balance of the different bacteria so you can maintain good health.
 Good Probiotic strains are what will help you find that balance.
 To infants who breastfeed, taking probiotics while nursing will allow your baby to take in the probiotic benefits during their first months of life.

 For some people, the bad bacteria outweighs the good bacteria.
 If our gut isn’t healthy, this can play a part in our immune support.
 If the immune support is compromised, then those bad bacteria, along with fungi, viruses, and even yeasts, can impact the body.
 It can do everything from creating yeast infections to making you sick.
-In a normal, healthy person, this is a problem, and you need proper immune support in order to help you live longer.
+In a normal, healthy person, this is a problem, and you need proper immune support to help you live longer.

 That proper immune support can come in the form of probiotic supplements.
 By incorporating top probiotics, you’re offering healthy bacteria that can combat the harmful ones out there.
 These healthy bacteria will clean up all of the gunk in your body, and some of these healthy bacteria can even take out viruses and fungi which might create problems.
-The good supplements you consume can help for better absorption so they could get into your intestines and replace the bad bacteria with good gut bacteria.
+The good supplements you consume can help for better absorption so they can get into your intestines and replace the bad bacteria with good gut bacteria.
 You’ll likely find you have more energy, look better, and feel better.
 And the good part is there aren’t going to be any undesirable side effects.

-They Are Good For The Tummy
+They Are Best For Breastfeeding Women

 Probiotic bacteria do work well in your stomach, and they won’t create too many side effects either.
 We’ll go into the side effects later, but these can be quite helpful for many pregnant women.
-You’ll find that the good bacteria give your immune system a bump, that nursing might confer immunomodulatory protection against atopic disease to your baby, and that some probiotic strains work like an anti-inflammatory.
+You’ll find that the good bacteria give your immune system a bump, that breastfeeding might confer immunomodulatory protection against atopic disease to your baby, and that some probiotic strains work like an anti-inflammatory.

-Stomach Concerns
+Stomach Concerns And Gut Health

 Some probiotic strains contain many clusters.
-In fact, sometimes there are so many healthy bacteria that it works to clean out the bad bacteria, and that can cause constipation and cramping since your body isn’t used to it.
+Sometimes there are so many healthy bacteria that it works to clean out the bad bacteria, and that can cause constipation and cramping since your body isn’t used to it.
 The benefits of taking probiotics while feeding are worth working through these side effects to find the right one for your body, so just do your due diligence and work with your doctor to find the right supplement.

-While there are plenty of benefits of probiotics, select good probiotics have certain formulas which can make it hard on the body.
+While there are plenty of benefits of probiotics, select good probiotics have certain formulas that can make it hard on the body.
 That’s because there is usually much more than 1 billion cfus in there, which can cause stomach issues in the body.

-In general, 1 billion cfus is usually what most pregnant nursing mothers should start with if they have a sensitive stomach.
+In general, 1 billion cfus is usually what most pregnant breastfeeding mothers should start with if they have a sensitive stomach.
 If they have more than 1 billion cfus, it can cause stomach irritation and problems in the body.
 If you notice the supplement contains more, such as 10 billion cfus, see if there are select probiotics that are better for the stomach of pregnant or nursing women.
 The type of probiotics during pregnancy may differ from the probiotics you’ll take when you’re feeding your baby human milk.
 Certain probiotics during pregnancy may be too much for your stomach, leaving you feeling poor for weeks.
-Then, when you want to provide the benefits of probiotics to your baby by nursing him or her human milk that’s rich in probiotics, you can switch to another, more potent, option.
+Then, when you want to provide the benefits of probiotics to your baby by breastfeeding him or her human milk that’s rich in probiotics, you can switch to another, more potent, option.

 1 billion cfus is a good starting point, but if you notice it isn’t making you feel better, you might want to consider adding more and seeing how you feel.

-Probiotics For Pregnant And Nursing Mothers
+Probiotics For Pregnant And Breastfeeding Mothers

 Good Probiotics have even been used to help with nausea and morning sickness in mothers, with minimal side effects that are otherwise potentially harmful.
-They also help with gas and bloating that is excessive and doesn’t really calm down over time.
+They also help with gas and bloating that is excessive and doesn’t calm down over time.
 Gas and bloating are common in pregnant mothers, especially due to the physiological changes in the body.
 Gas bloating is not fun to deal with either, and this can be good in reducing the instances of this.

-There are plenty of probiotics for pregnant nursing women that are good for both the mother and the milk, along with probiotics for pregnant women for those women looking to have the healthiest digestive tract while the baby grows, so it can get the valuable nutrients.
+There are plenty of probiotics for pregnant breastfeeding women that are good for both the mother and the milk, along with probiotics for pregnant women for those women looking to have the healthiest digestive tract while the baby grows, so it can get the valuable nutrients.

-While they sometimes do create side effects in some nursing mothers, particularly those with unhealthy digestive tracts, you’re slowly replacing the bad bacteria with the healthy bacteria, improving the gut health in the body.
+While they sometimes do create side effects in some breastfeeding mothers, particularly those with unhealthy digestive tracts, you’re slowly replacing the bad bacteria with the healthy bacteria, improving the gut health in the body.

 Now that you understand some of the benefits that taking probiotics for pregnancy has to offer here are the probiotics for nursing mothers.

-ProMoms: Prenatal Probiotic Supplements for Pregnant And Nursing Women
+Prenatal Supplements: Pregnant And Breastfeeding Women

-This prenatal probiotic supplement for nursing mothers promises to help mothers keep all the essentials and proper balance of healthy bacteria to be able to pass along these health benefits to the baby.
+This prenatal probiotic supplement for breastfeeding mothers promises to help mothers keep all the essentials and a proper balance of healthy bacteria to be able to pass along these health benefits to the baby.
 Gut microbiome bacteria are highly essential for health.
-Nursing your baby milk that’s rich in probiotics will promote a healthy immune system that can work to fight off disease in the infant.
-The ProMoms formula encouraged regularity and increased food nutrients absorption.
+Breastfeeding your baby milk that’s rich in probiotics will promote a healthy immune system that can work to fight off disease in the infant.
+The ProMoms formula encouraged regularity and increased food nutrient absorption.
 Better maternal gut bacteria means better baby gut health because when they eat they receive bacteria via feeding.
 By taking good probiotic supplements while you’re pregnant and nursing, you are promoting a healthier mother neonate transfer of maternal bacteria to your baby.

 Why ProMoms is one of the good probiotics because it contains the right amount, and it’s super simple.
 While some of the other probiotics on our list tend to have other additives, this one is simple, and unlike other based probiotics that we have here, this one is also gluten-free, a great thing if you know you have a gluten allergy.